katrinayu1213/did_you_really_read_it/README.md

 Lastly, here's a list of ideas for further implementation:

 * incorporating lemmatization and stemming
-* word2vec to assess student summary
+* word2vec
+* type token ratio (TTR) for content words
-* plagiarism check with Levenshtein distance
+* Prevent hacking the algorithm: plagiarism check with Levenshtein distance/direct quotes; minimum number of words and sentences; minimum TTR
 * a larger corpus (We attempted using TASA but we could not rebuild the model with reference text since it is a predefined LSA space and documents for corpus were inaccessible)

 <strong>List of ideas to improve the prototype</strong>